papotte/stundenzettel/docs/EMAIL_SETUP.md

 ```

 Alternatively, you can use the Firebase Console:

 1. Go to Firebase Console → Functions → Environment Variables
 2. Add a new secret named `NEXT_PUBLIC_RESEND_API_KEY`
 3. Set the value to your Resend API key

 ### 2. Email From Address

-The current implementation uses `noreply@timewise.app` as the sender email.
+The current implementation uses `noreply@papotte.dev` as the sender email.
 You need to:

 1. **Verify your domain in Resend**:
    - Go to Resend Dashboard → Domains
-   - Add your domain (e.g., `timewise.app`)
+   - Add your domain (e.g., `papotte.dev`)
    - Follow DNS verification steps

 2. **Update the sender email** (if needed):
-   - The sender is currently set to `TimeWise Tracker <noreply@timewise.app>`
+   - The sender is currently set to `TimeWise Tracker <noreply@papotte.dev>`
    - You can modify this in `functions/src/index.ts` line ~87

 ### 3. App URL Configuration